Skip to main content

 Europe Insurance Market Rates

-The Global Insurance Market Index is our proprietary measure of commercial insurance rate changes at renewal.
+The Global Insurance Market Index (GIMI) is our proprietary measure of commercial insurance rate changes at renewal.
 Below are insights into the European insurance market.

 Europe composite insurance rate change